koichi-saito-sony/koichi-saito-sony.github.io/unsupervised-vocal-dereverb/network.md

 </script>

 # Settings of pre-training configurations
-In this page, we explain the more detailed settings of the training configurations of the pre-trained diffusion model.
+In this page, we additionally demonstrate the detailed settings of the training configurations of the pre-trained diffusion model.

 The implementation of the network architecture of the pre-trained diffusion model is mostly based on [the code provided by the authors of the DDRM paper](https://github.com/bahjat-kawar/ddrm) [1].
 We slightly modify some parts as follows.